DIodide/eval-dpy/README.md

 1. **Import Errors**: Use the start scripts or install dependencies: `pip install -r requirements.txt`
 2. **Token Issues**: Ensure your token is correctly placed in `.env` file as `DISCORD_TOKEN=your_token_here`
+3. **Environment Validation Errors**: The bot will display specific validation errors before startup - follow the error messages to fix configuration issues
-3. **Database Connection**: Check your database credentials in `.env` file
+4. **Database Connection**: Check your database credentials in `.env` file
-4. **Permission Errors**: Make sure the bot has the necessary permissions in your Discord server
+5. **Permission Errors**: Make sure the bot has the necessary permissions in your Discord server
-5. **Cog Loading Errors**: Check the console for specific error messages when cogs fail to load
+6. **Cog Loading Errors**: Check the console for specific error messages when cogs fail to load
-6. **Environment Variable Issues**: Make sure `.env` file is in the same directory as `main.py`
+7. **Environment Variable Issues**: Make sure `.env` file is in the same directory as `main.py`
-7. **Task Errors**: Check console logs for task-specific error messages
+8. **Task Errors**: Check console logs for task-specific error messages
-8. **Python Version**: Ensure you have Python 3.8 or higher installed
+9. **Python Version**: Ensure you have Python 3.8 or higher installed

 ### Database Troubleshooting